irfan-best/Resume_2c/README.md

 - Become best Coder

 **Interested**
--in Maths
+- in Maths
--in Programming languages
+- in Programming languages